translate/pootle/docs/releases/dev.rst

 - Added support for Elasticsearch-based external Translation Memory servers.
 - Cleaned up connection logic for Translation Memory servers
 - Added checks for misconfigured Translation Memory servers
+- Translation Projects are now loaded by initdb and stats are automatically generated.

 Below we provide much more detail.
 These are by no means exhaustive, view the `git log <https://github.com/translate/pootle/compare/2.7.2...2.7.3>`_ for